rapicastillo/www.rapicastillo.com/_posts/2018-11-01-ny-state-senate.md

 ---
-title: Visualizing How Close New York is to Universal Healthcare
+title: Visualizing the state of New York State Senate 2018 Midterm Elections
 author: Rapi Castillo
 layout: post
 categories:
 - visualization
 - new-york-state
 - universal-healthcare
+image: assets/images/posts/2018-01-01.png
 interactive: interactives/2018-11-01-state-senate.html
+description: I was interested in visualizing the state of the State Senate elections.
+Some times, it's hard to understand the state senate map of New York, but I tried to simplify it using a hex map.
 ---

-In the 2018 mid-term elections, _all_ New York State Senate seats are up for grabs.
-In the **63 state senate seats**, 29 seats are solidly Democrat, one leans Democrat, three lean Republican, six are strong R, and 19 solidly R. With four tossup races, Democrats in New York has a pathway of gaining control of the state senate — if they could defend one seat (9th District).
+According to City & State, there are 14 senate districts in play in the 2018 midterm elections.
+Four senate districts are considered tossups, three senate districts lean republican,  one leans democratic, and six are strongly Republican.
+29 are solid Ds and 19 solid R. With 14 senate districts in play, Democrats in New York has a pathway of gaining control of the state senate.

-With a path for Democrats to gain control of both chambers — with a Democratic governor, there's a path of passing the [New York Health Act](https://www.nyhcampaign.org/).
-The **New York Health Act** — if passed — will provide comprehensive universal health care for all New Yorkers.
+There is a clear path for Democrats to gain control of both chambers.
+With a Democratic governor, progressive legislations (which have been consistently blocked by a republican State Senate) now have the possibility to be passed.

+One of these legislation is the  **New York Health Act**.
+If passed — will provide comprehensive universal health care for all New Yorkers.
 It [has passed the state assembly five times](http://gothamist.com/2018/08/22/nyc_universal_healthcare.php) including the last four years in a row.
 However, because of Republicans and renegade Democrats, the bill has been stopped in the state senate as well.

-I was interested in showing how close we are to having universal healthcare in New York State.
+[More information at Campaign for New York Health](https://www.nyhcampaign.org/)

+I was interested in visualizing the state of the State Senate elections.
 Some times, it's hard to understand the state senate map of New York, but I tried to simplify it using a hex map.
-It shows districts with huge areas the same size as the more compact senate districts in New York City.
+It shows districts from rural NY with large areas having the same representation as the more compact senate districts in New York City.

 These visualizations are based on City and State's [preview of the 2018 state Senate elections](https://www.cityandstateny.com/articles/politics/campaigns-elections/2018-new-york-senate-elections-guide.html){:target='\_blank'} and Ross Barkan's article on the "[Six most important elections outside NYC](http://gothamist.com/2018/11/01/ny_midterm_elections_upstate.php){:target="\_blank"}".